 How ConsumerDirect Mortgage Stacks Up

 ConsumerDirect Mortgage’s best feature is its wide range of mortgage products available.
-You can open a 30-year fixed mortgage, 15-year fixed mortgage, adjustable-rate mortgage, FHA loans, VA loans, jumbo loans and HARP loans.
+You can open a 30-year fixed mortgage, 15-year fixed-rate mortgage, adjustable-rate mortgage, FHA loan, VA loan, jumbo loan or refinance loan.
 You can also refinance your mortgage with ConsumerDirect.
 No matter what product or service you choose, ConsumerDirect will provide you with helpful information and step-by-step guidance to help you towards the right loan.

 You will find it difficult to find specific rates, amount limits or credit score requirements on the lender’s website.
 You’ll need to give customer service a call or submit your information in an application to get the most accurate rates and options available to you.